Kalamazoo Community Foundation

 How to Apply

 Applications are submitted online when grant cycles are open.
-Organizations work directly with a Community Impact Officer throughout the process.
+Organisations work directly with a Community Impact Officer throughout the process.
 The foundation provides ongoing support and technical assistance to applicants.
 Non-501c3 nonprofits and groups with fiscal sponsors are eligible to apply.

 Decision Timeline